zqr2008/mimic-database-vaildation/README.md

 ## Provide information description:
-#### 1. Before the first colon is the variable name, after the colon is the label, and after the second colon is the variable definition and type.
-#### 2. The comment does not need to appear at the end.
+#### 1. The comment does not need to appear at the end.
-#### 3.-Represents a sub-question, which will only appear when the superior question selects "Yes", otherwise the default is "No".
+#### 2.-Represents a sub-question, which will only appear when the superior question selects "Yes", otherwise the default is "No".
-#### 4. The final output is the probability of death within 7 days, whether it will die within 7 days, and predict the power.
+#### 3. The final output is the probability of death within 7 days, whether it will die within 7 days, and predict the power.
 -------------------------------------------------- ---------------------
 ###### Part One: Basic Information Except for the first question AGE, other symptom questions in this part are made into multiple-choice form, if not filled in, the default is 0
 ###### AGE: Age (years): (integer)